konst4/Overwatch/README.md

 We implemented the playtime visual display using bubbles for the different characters the user displays.

 Region select which will allow users check other region for player profiles.

+Test cases Have been implemented for all the components.
+We have full coverage.